TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 #### Arrival

 For those of you arriving at OR Tambo airport, please feel free to make use of the free shuttle that commutes between the hotel/venue and the airport.
-The <a href="https://bit.ly/2w70GdO">shuttle schedule can be viewed online</a>.
+The <a href="https://bit.ly/2w70GdO">shuttle schedule can be viewed online</a>. *{See "Shuttle" below for info about where to wait}*

 Many participants, instructors and helpers will already arrive on Sunday afternoon or evening and you may bump into each other in the lounge at dinner time.